 The continental crust is made of granitic rocks, which have even more silicon and aluminum than the basaltic oceanic crust; they also have more oxygen thanks to the atmosphere.
 Granitic rocks are even less dense than basalt.
 In terms of minerals, granite has even more feldspar, less amphibole than basalt and almost no pyroxene or olivine, plus it has abundant quartz.
 In geologist's shorthand, continental crust is felsic.

-Continental crust makes up less than 0.4 percent of the Earth, but it represents the end product of a double refining process, first at midocean ridges and second at subduction zones.
+Continental crust makes up less than 0.4 percent of the Earth, but it represents the product of a double refining process, first at midocean ridges and second at subduction zones.
 The total amount of continental crust is slowly growing.

 The incompatible elements that end up in the continents are important because they include the major radioactive elements uranium, thorium and potassium.
-They create heat, which makes the continents act like electric blankets on top of the mantle.
+These create heat, which makes the continents act like electric blankets on top of the mantle.
 The heat also softens thick places in the crust, like the Tibetan Plateau, and makes them spread sideways.